leafsphp/new-docs/leaf/v/2.4/http/session.md

 $session = new Leaf\Http\Session(true);
 ```

-Since we want to avoid sessions conflicting, v2.4 beta allows you to choose whether you want to start a new session on init.
+Since we want to avoid sessions conflicting, v2.4 allows you to choose whether you want to start a new session on init.
 This also allows smooth integration with native PHP sessions, so you can always switch to Leaf sessions when you're ready.

 <hr>